 As a parent, one of the most difficult aspects of divorce is suddenly having to share time with your child.
-This can be particularly excruciating, if you are a non-custodial parent, who no longer gets to live under the same roof as your child.
+This can be particularly excruciating if you are a non-custodial parent.
+Virtual Visitation can help as you no longer get to live under the same roof as your child.

 As a non-custodial parent, daily communication used to be something you didn’t think about.
-Nowadays, building a relationship with your child is contingent on being able to maintain a meaningful visitation schedule, which can be difficult, even in the best of circumstances.
+Nowadays, building a relationship with your child relies on maintaining contact.
+A meaningful visitation schedule can be difficult to establish, even in the best circumstances.
 (Impossible, under the worst—thanks for that, COVID.)
 And this is before you even consider the unique challenges that families with international custody, traveling careers, and military obligations face.

 Lucky for us, we live a time of unprecedented technology, where communication is no longer limited to in-person contact.
 In certain situations, these virtual tools can be incorporated into your custody agreement, to help supplement your parenting time.